 "What do you think she'll do when August comes?" he asks.
 I just shrug.
 Susie always finds a reason why these fantasies don't come true.
 My husband leaves, and I clean up the mess from the henna rinse.
 Susie comes into the kitchen, admiring her newly darkened hair in a hand mirror.

 "Remember the time I cut your hair?" she asks.
 I laugh.
 It had been a classically botched job.
 Susie holds one lock of her hair up at an angle and smirks at me.
 I laugh again, then snort accidentally.
-We both crack up, and I remind her of the time the family was on a trip, and she kept farting so bad that we all had to roll down the car windows, despite a driving rain.
-We're laughing so hard that my husband comes to see what's the matter.
+We both crack up, and I remind her of the time the family was on a trip, and she kept farting so bad, we all had to roll down the car windows, despite a driving rain.
+We're laughing so hard, my husband comes to see what's the matter.
 Just as he walks in, Susie cuts a fart—a real cheek-slapper—and we practically fall down on the floor, crying with laughter.
 My husband just shakes his head and walks out of the room.

 "Oh brother," I say, "those were the good old days, weren't they?"
 We hug each other goodnight.
 I am still giggling a little as I go down the hall.
 When I look back, Susie is staring at herself in the hall mirror.
 Her lips are moving.
 I stop laughing.